Azure/Azure-Verified-Modules/docs/content/contributing/bicep/_index.md

 Each Bicep AVM module that lives within the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repository in the `avm` directory will have the following directories and files:

 - `tests/` - (for unit tests and additional E2E/integration if required - e.g. Pester etc.)
+  - `e2e/` - (all examples must deploy successfully - these will be used to automatically generate the examples in the README.md for the module)
 - `modules/` - (for sub-modules only if used and NOT children of the primary resource. e.g. RBAC role assignments)
-- `examples/` - (all examples must deploy successfully - these are customer facing)
 - `/...` - (Module files that live in the root of module directory)
   - `main.bicep` (AVM Module main `.bicep` file and entry point/orchestration module)
   - `main.json` (auto generated and what is published to the MCR via BRM)